EPFL-VILAB/XTConsistency/README.md

 python -m scripts.energy_calc energy_calc --data-dir=DATA_DIR --batch_size 1 --mode standard --subset_size=NUMBER_OF_IMAGES_FROM_DATA_DIR  --cont=PATH_TO_TRAINED_MODEL --use-l1=True --save_dir=RESULTS_DIR
 ```

+## Download all models

+Instructions for downloading the trained consistency models can be found [here](#download-consistency-trained-networks) and for downloading the perceptual models [here](#download-perceptual-networks).
+We also provide the models for other baselines used in the paper, namely, those from [Taskonomy](https://arxiv.org/pdf/1804.08328.pdf), [GeoNet](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8578135_) and a multitask model that we trained.
+They can be found [here](https://drive.switch.ch/index.php/s/gdom4FpiiYo1Qay).
+Note that we will not be providing support for them.

 ## Citation
 If you find the code, models, or data useful, please cite this paper: